HayoungKim27/Bachelor_Project/README.md

+# Bachelor Project: Automated Early Detection of Diabetic Retinopathy in Retinal Fundus Photographs using Deep Learning
+Welcome to the 'Bachelor Project: Automated Early Detection of Diabetic Retinopathy in Retinal Fundus Photographs using Deep Learning' repository!
+This is the Bachelor graduation project of Ghent University.

 There are nine python codes(.py) and two jupyther notebook documents with the python language(.ipynb) in the github link.

 Resizing_dataset.py resizes the images into an equal size, 224×224 pixels in width and height. fold_split.py splits the initial dataset into five folds for 5-fold cross-validation and makes a CSV file having the columns of image name, class, and fold.

 train.py, Test_dataset.py, SubPolicy.py, and CIFAR10Policy.py are used for training the model.